Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 - Switch to your IDE and **Paste** the contents of the clipboard into your solution's .tf Terraform file - **main.tf** in our example.
 - Return to the module's Terraform Registry page in the browser and select the **Inputs** tab.
 - Review each input and add the inputs with the desired target value to the solution's code - i.e., `name = "custom_name"`.
-- Once you are satisfied that you've included all required inputs and any optional inputs, **Save** your file and continue to the next section.
+- Once you are satisfied that you have included all required inputs and any optional inputs, **Save** your file and continue to the next section.

 ## Deploy your solution